elixirschool/elixirschool/en/lessons/specifics/plug.md

 ## Plug.ErrorHandler

-We noticed earlier that when we go to <http://127.0.0.1:8080/upload> we don't even see an error page.
+We noticed earlier that when we went to <http://127.0.0.1:8080/upload> without the expected parameters, we didn't get a friendly error page or a sensible HTTP status - just our browser's default error page with a `500 Internal Server Error`.

 Let's fix that now by adding in [`Plug.ErrorHandler`](https://hexdocs.pm/plug/Plug.ErrorHandler.html).

 First, open up `lib/example/router.ex` and then write the following to that file.